PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 exact mutation schemas and adjacent ordering before retaining any result.
 Keep all existing final owners fixed.
 Commit and push only; do not create or update a pull request.

+## Absolute-final boundary-signature result characterization checkpoint

+Dynamic-boundary signature realignment returns the exact count of metadata-map entries changed.
+It has three direct primary-path occurrences: the shared-late and terminal calls already retain their dictionaries, while the call directly before the absolute-final sequence discards its result.
+Static-signature sanitization returns one repair counter plus three dynamic-preservation counters.
+Its earlier late call retains the complete dictionary, while its absolute-final call discards it.

+A strict expected-failure orchestration contract now requires assigning only those two discarded results to `_absolute_final_boundary_signature_stats` and `_absolute_final_static_signature_stats`.
+It fixes all occurrence counts and targets, the realign→sanitize adjacency, and the immediately following `_absolute_final_affine_post_add_stats` boundary.

+At implementation, replace only the two expressions with assignments.
+Do not change either owner or schema, metadata/tensor writes, other occurrences, add a guard, reconciliation, scan, sort, dependency, or TensorFlow behavior, or reorder the following absolute-final owners.
+Validate signature-owner, terminal-orchestration, architecture, and broad related gates sequentially, then commit and push only; do not create or update a pull request.

+Characterization validation completed sequentially under `uv`:

+- signature owner, terminal orchestration, and architecture:
+  `294 passed, 1 xfailed in 17.57s`
+- expanded broad related gate: `1268 passed, 1 xfailed in 30.76s`
+- Ruff, Python bytecode compilation, and `git diff --check`: passed

+The sole strict xfail is the deliberately unmet two-result capture contract;
+there are no unexpected failures.